 What about money to get you out on the road?
-According to Keep Truckin, entrepreneurs looking to start a trucking company can expect an initial investment of $10,000 to $30,000.
+Entrepreneurs looking to start a trucking company can expect an initial investment of $10,000 to $30,000.
 That covers vehicle down payments, insurance, permits, and a range of expenses specific to your state.

 Before you acquire funds, calculate the fixed costs, ongoing expenses, and one-time costs.
 Fixed costs may include garage rental, monthly truck payments, and insurance.
 Ongoing costs could be fuel, utilities, taxes, and payroll.
 One-time costs include licensing or permits, signs, and office furniture and equipment.